MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 print(response.choices[0].message.content)
 ```

-For more on using the Azure OpenAI client library, including how to use it directly against with the Azure OpenAI Service, check out [Azure OpenAI chat quickstart](../../../ai-services/openai/chatgpt-quickstart.md).
+If you’re already using the [Azure OpenAI SDK](../../../ai-services/openai/chatgpt-quickstart.md) directly against the Azure OpenAI Service, the project provides a convenient way to use Azure OpenAI Service capabilities alongside the rest of the AI Foundry capabilities.

 ## Azure AI model inference service